OpenID Connect (OIDC) SSO Integration Guide

 1. Log in to Multi-Pass Dashboard

-2. Navigate to your deployment
+2. Navigate to your tenant

 3. Click on Advanced Console